UWFront-End-Cert/html200-adopt-a-dog/testing/README.md

 the option to reserve the chosen dog by adding its fee to a shopping cart.
 User details and payment are collected on a checkout page.
 There is also a blog featuring articles from various contributors about pet care, training and other aspects of dog ownership.

 The purpose of this site is to allow those interested in dog adoption to take their time learning about each animal and make decisions on their own schedule, rather than having to spend hours traveling to various shelters trying to find a good match.

-## USER PERSONA 1: Anna
+This site was built with HTML, CSS and Javascript, and was designed for the audience described below.
+Following the user information are the results of testing performed on the site in different environments.

 ![Image of Anna](user-persona-anna.jpg)

+## USER PERSONA 1

+**NAME:**
+Anna

 **AGE:**
 27